foxpy/foxpy/README.md

 ### So, you have found my Github profile?

 Welcome!
+I am a computer science student, Linux user and C programmer.

 If you are my group mate and willing to get inspired by looking at my homework, most of it can be found [here](https://github.com/foxpy/homework).
 The most complicated tasks subsist in separate repos:
 - [error-correction-codes](https://github.com/foxpy/error-correction-codes)
 - [ecc-exists](https://github.com/foxpy/ecc-exists)